cicada-lang/cicada-solo/README.md

   command [arguments] [options]

 Default command:
-  [paper]  Open REPL or run a paper
+  [article]  Open REPL or run an article

 Commands:
-  repl [dir]        Open an interactive REPL run [paper]       Run a paper or a page of book snapshot [paper]  Take a snapshot of a paper check [book]      Check the typing of a book help [name]       Display help for a command
+  repl [dir]          Open an interactive REPL run [article]       Run through an article snapshot [article]  Take a snapshot of an article check [book]        Check the typing of a book help [name]         Display help for a command

 Help:
   The help command displays help for a given command.